cloudflare/cloudflare-docs/products/browser-isolation/src/content/feedback/known-limitations.md

 ## Browser plugins / extensions

-Browser extensions / plugins are not compatible with isolated pages at this time.
-We intend to support them in future, let us know what plugins you would like supported by [submitting feedback](/feedback).
+Browser extensions / plugins are not compatible with isolated pages at this time however we do plan to support them in future.
+Let us know what plugins you would like supported by [submitting feedback](/feedback).

+### Ad blockers
+Advertisement blocking extensions installed in your local browser such as AdBlock or uBlock Origin may negatively interfere with the web-based remoting client.
+While using isolated browsing it is recommended to disable ad blocking extensions.

 ## Device / Browser support